aws/aws-cli/awscli/examples/ecs/describe-task-definition.rst

 **To describe a task definition**

-This example command provides a description of the specified task definition.
+The following example shows how to describe a task definition.

 Command::